KRNI: Overview

+It was donated to the University of Northern Iowa, which converted it into a public radio station as a simulcast of its main station, KUNI.
+It remained a public radio station after Iowa's state universities merged their radio operations into IPR in 2004.

+Early years

-The Mohawk Broadcasting Company, led by Robert Carson, incorporated in 1947 and filed for and received a construction permit from the Federal Communications Commission (FCC) to build a new radio station on 1010 kHz, to operate with 1,000 watts during daytime hours only, on October 30.
-Building work began before year's end at a former schoolhouse three miles east of town on U.S. Route 18, and KSMN made its debut on March 1 of that year.
-The call letters were said to stand for "Komplete Sports Music News".
-The station suffered a devastating fire to its transmitter site, causing $35,000 in damage, on the night of January 29, 1951; the heat was so intense that the keys melted off typewriters and the entire plant was a total loss, though the studios were not, having previously been moved to the Weir building in downtown Mason City.
+The Mohawk Broadcasting Company, led by Robert Carson, incorporated in 1947 and filed for and received a construction permit from the Federal Communications Commission (FCC) to build a new radio station on 1010 kHz.
+It would operate with 1,000 watts as a daytimer, required to go off the air at night.
+The application was filed on October 30.

+Construction began before year's end at a former schoolhouse three miles east of town on U.S. Route 18.
+KSMN signed on the air on March 1, 1948.
+The call letters were said to stand for "Sports Music News".

+The station suffered a devastating fire to its transmitter site, causing $35,000 in damage, on the night of January 29, 1951.
+The heat was so intense that the keys melted off typewriters and the entire plant was a total loss, though the studios were not, having previously been moved to the Weir building in downtown Mason City.
 The station was back in service three days later thanks to emergency equipment provided by transmitter manufacturers and other Iowa radio stations.

 In 1952, KSMN principals formed the Twin States Television Corporation.
 The group then filed for channel 3, which had been allotted to Mason City.
 This application, however, conflicted with one by Mason City station KGLO; Twin States withdrew its application in October 1953, allowing for the construction of KGLO-TV (now KIMT) on the channel.

 Mohawk Broadcasting sold KSMN in 1956 to Land o' Corn Broadcasters, owned by Charles V. Warren, for $115,000.
 Warren then sold the company to Red Blanchard and Harry Campbell in 1959 for $140,000; by this time, KSMN had additional studios in Hampton and Clear Lake.
 While Blanchard moved to Mason City, he continued to host the weekly WGN Barn Dance show in Chicago, commuting 800 miles round-trip in his own aircraft each week; he noted that it only took him 30 minutes longer to get to the studio in Chicago than it did when he lived in Berwyn, Illinois, a Chicago suburb, and that he had fun making the journey.